 “Ask her if she wants the Cryta clan to get their ammunition at half-price.”

 Silence.

-Then, “Follow us.”
+“Follow us.”

 We’re led into a hanger filled with short-range starfighters.
 There must be two hundred of them in here, and I didn’t think for an instant that this was the only hanger.
 I’m not very impressed, though.
 If we’d come here first, I would’ve been impressed.
 But after seeing the armada that Jager collected, I almost feel sorry for the Scorpions.
 Almost.
 Still, I’m happy we didn’t need the suits and I say so.